Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 12. Click the button Print to have the label printed.

-- If you don't like the country printed, just hide also this column the same way you did with the others.
+- If you don't like the country printed, just hide this column the same way you did with the others.

-- To print more than one label in one single operation try either to set a filter or to select multiple rows (read also question #20 for details).
+- To print more than one label in one single operation, try either to set a filter or to select multiple rows (read also question #20 for details).
 Or do nothing if you want to print one for every specimen.
 Then change the setting in step 9 accordingly.

 - If you need more sophisticated labels, however, read question #39.